onthegomap/planetiler/layerstats/README.md

 ### Generating Layer Stats

-Run planetiler with `--output-layerstats` to generate an extra `<output>.layerstats.tsv.gz` file with a row per tile layer that can be used to analyze tile sizes.
-You can also get stats for an existing archive by
+Run planetiler with `--output-layerstats` to generate an extra `<output>.layerstats.tsv.gz` file with a row for each layer in each tile that can be used to analyze tile sizes.
+You can also get stats for an existing archive by running:
-running:

 ```bash
 java -jar planetiler.jar stats --input=<path to mbtiles or pmtiles file> --output=layerstats.tsv.gz